Infant Baptism Sacrament Orientation for Parents and Godparents (Bi-monthly)

 Sacramental Certificate or Letter of Good Standing

-Would you like to express your gratitude to the parish, the priest, and/or the deacon that presided over your child's baptism?
-Would you like to pay online?
-Click here or press the E-GIving button below.
-Once there scroll down to the Family in Gratitude fund (which is tax-deductible) and hit the Give Now button.
+Would you like to express your gratitude to the parish, the priest, and/or the deacon that presided over your child's baptism (your donation is tax-deductible)?
+Click here or press the Give button below.